masspayio/masspay-php-sdk/docs/Api/PayoutApi.md

 Get transaction confirmation details

-Obtains a PDF with all the details of the payout
+This **PATCH** endpoint is used to obtain a PDF document with all the details of a payout transaction for a user with the specified token and payout token. <br> You can use this endpoint to obtain confirmation details about a specific payout transaction. <br> To use this endpoint, you need to provide the `user_token` and `payout_token` in the URL Path. <br> The response will include a PDF document containing all the details of the payout transaction.

 ### Example